evlinos1/evlinos1.github.io/README.md

   <img src="">
 </p>
 <p>
-  Once password is set, Log in to your Admin account to finally see your VM desktop! ( To check if Windows Server 2022 has been downloaded, go to the bottom left search bar and type "winver")
+  Once a password is set, log in to your Admin account to see your VM desktop! ( To check if Windows Server 2022 has been downloaded, go to the bottom left search bar and type "winver")
 </p>
 <br />
 <h2>Active Directory Setup</h2>